Understanding Uncertainty Sampling via Equivalent Loss

 \section{Pool-Based Setting}

-In this section, we analyze the uncertainty sampling algorithm under the pool-based setting and continue to adopt the conditional loss as the uncertainty function.
+In this section, we generalize our equivalent loss principle to the uncertainty sampling algorithm under the pool-based setting.
 Different from the stream-based setting, the features for all the samples are given at the beginning.
 To distinguish between the number of samples and the number of steps for the gradient descent algorithm, we use $i=1,\dots,n$ to index the samples and $t = 1,\dots T$ to index the gradient descent time steps.

-Algorithm \ref{alg:USGD_pool-based} presents the pool-based uncertainty sampling algorithm.
+Algorithm~\ref{alg:USGD_pool-based} presents the pool-based uncertainty sampling algorithm.
 At each time step, the algorithm calculates the uncertainty for each sample in the data pool $\mathcal{D}_n$ given the current model parameter $\theta_t.$ Then the algorithm samples an index according to the probability distribution proportional to the uncertainty and queries the label of the sampled index.
 Based on this new label, the algorithm updates the model parameter via gradient descent.